Valhalla-Development/DiscordGPT/README.md

 ## Features

 - **Included Commands:**
+    - **Ask:** You can interact with the GPT by either tagging the bot, or by running the /ask command.
     - **Queries:** Provides data for a specified user's queries to the API.
     - **Ping:** Offers statistics about the latency of your bot, providing insights into its responsiveness.
     - **Help:** Feature-rich command built from the ground up.
 It uses slash command links to generate a dynamic and interactive help menu, making it easy for users to explore and understand available commands.